 There are many great things to do and see in Tally.
 We have a list of other great must-sees here.

-One of the major advantages for having one of my parents come see me was being able to eat out.
+One of the major advantages of having one of my parents come to see me was being able to eat out.
 If you’re a student looking to indulge, some great restaurants in town that you should check out are The Edison and Table 23.
 Check out our restaurant blog for other great suggestions.
 For those parents who are looking for a relaxing or more chill night and want to casual drink instead of going out, check out The Wine Loft.
 If Dad is a wine connoisseur, all the wine and charcuterie you could ever want is there.
 This is a great place to start the night off before dinner reservations.

-Or perhaps, check out The Brass Tap, where you’ll find 40 beers on tap and over 300 different bottle beers as well as Karaoke.
+Or perhaps, check out The Brass Tap, where you’ll find 40 beers on tap and over 300 different bottled beers as well as Karaoke.
 If your parents come early on Thursday, they have that every night from4 9 pm until 1 am, so the party continues.
 Finally, if they don’t want to go too far, the Level 8 rooftop lounge is located in the Hotel Duval.